myelin-ai/blog.myelin.ch/_posts/2019-03-22-script-collection-part-1.md

 ## macOS - Cleanup brew cache
 If you just installed or updated a lot of stuff, you should consider running `brew cleanup`.
-It also run automatically every 30 days.
+It also runs automatically every 30 days.

 ## Rename a lot of files quickly